jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 The given file contains a line of emojis.
 I tried to understand the meaning of the emojis by writing the name/description of each of them as given in Discord.
 But it made no sense at all.
-Then I came across a site: ![emojipedia.org] which had a good amount of details of the emojis.
+Then I came across a site: [emojipedia](https://emojipedia.org) which had a good amount of details of the emojis.
 It even had the codepoints for the emojis.
 Thus, I searched for each of the emojis in the site like this: `https://emojipedia.org/emoji/<emoji-here>` and noted down the codepoints of the emojis I searched for.
-The codepoints were in the form U+1F4xy, i.e. only the 'xy' part was different.
-So, I took out the 'xy' part and converted it into text.
+The codepoints were in the form `U+1F4xy`, i.e. only the '`xy`' part was different.
+So, I took out the '`xy`' part and converted it into text.

-The 'xy' part I was talking about:
+The '`xy`' part I was talking about:

 ```
 73 6f 78 63 64 21 20 7a 75 6d 20 62 6a 62 20 6a 64 21 20 79 69 63 73 7b 77 75 72 6a 69 69 63 5f 6c 75 62 78 77 75 70 6a 7d